canjoku1216/pytest-api-example/README.md

 ### Tasks
 - [ ] Extend and fix the 3 tests from [test_pet.py](test_pet.py#1).
 There are TODO instructions for each test listed in the file
 - [ ] Create the PATCH test for [test_store.py](test_store.py#1).
 There are TODO instructions for test along with optional tasks
-- [ ] Take note of any bugs you may have found
+- [ ] Take note of any bugs you may have found Final project complete – all API tests passing.
+Submitted by Chiemeka Njoku.